sagecodes/ai-book-club/README.md

 We're reading a new book every month and meeting every(almost) Tuesday at 1pm Pacific Time to discuss it on a LinkedIn Audio event.

+See all upcoming events on the [AI Builders and Learners Meetup](https://www.meetup.com/ai-builders-and-learners-seattle/)

+Or join the "ai-book-club channel" in the [Flyte MLOps Slack](https://slack.flyte.org/)

 ## Currently Reading

 ### [Implementing MLOps in the Enterprise](https://learning.oreilly.com/library/view/implementing-mlops-in/9781098136574/)

 [RSVP for the next discussion on LinkedIn (2/27/24)](https://www.linkedin.com/events/aibookclub-implementingmlopsint7165191327201026048/comments/)

-See all upcoming events on the [AI Builders and Learners Meetup](https://www.meetup.com/ai-builders-and-learners-seattle/)

-Or join the "ai-book-club channel" in the Flyte MLOps Slack,

-Joining the AI Builders & Learners Meetup can help keep tabs on upcoming meetings

 ## Coming up: